 You scheduled your appointment for your free consultation only to find out during your meeting that for some reason you don’t qualify for the offer.
 Perhaps, you have astigmatism or your prescription is outside the range required in the offer.
 Sometimes, that fine print on the coupon or ad can clue you in that you won’t be eligible, but there are times when patients find out that they don’t qualify.
 It can be rather disappointing to think you’re paying one price only to be told that you’d be paying a similar amount to what you’d pay for a more traditional office setting.
 Also, many places charge extra for drops, post-op visits, and the like.
 When investigating, ensure that the price you pay includes everything and that you don’t fall for a “bait and switch” type of situation.

 One of the key reasons people get interested in the advertisements for cheap LASIK is because it can be an expensive procedure.
 Also, because it’s an elective procedure, most likely it will not be covered by health insurance companies.
 Having to pay for the procedure completely out of pocket may make these look cheap ads very attractive, but after you find out the true cost it usually is not so cheap.

 The savings that you expect from going to a company that advertises cheap LASIK surgery are often not all that they seem.
 Often times you can get high quality with the latest technology at a price that is not much different.
-And even if more expensive, you want to make sure that you are getting the best you possibly can for your eyes and vision.
+And even if more expensive, you want to ensure that you are getting the best you can for your eyes and vision.